dkalintsev/Terraform-vTM-GSLB/README.md

 Outputs:

 origin_zone_records = [
     gslb    IN NS ns1.gslb.example.com.,
     gslb    IN NS ns2.gslb.example.com.,
+    gslb    IN NS ns3.gslb.example.com.,
+    gslb    IN NS ns4.gslb.example.com.,
     ns1.gslb.example.com.
 IN A 1.1.1.1,
     ns2.gslb.example.com.
+IN A 2.2.2.2,
+    ns3.gslb.example.com.
+IN A 3.3.3.3,
-IN A 2.2.2.2
+    ns4.gslb.example.com.
+IN A 4.4.4.4,
+    vpn IN CNAME vpn.gslb.example.com.
 ]
 ```

-These delegation records must be applied manually to the respective zone.
+These records must be applied manually to the respective zone.

 ### GSLB Locations